Properties of several fuzzy set spaces: Level characterizations of endograph metric convergence

 \section{Level characterizations of endograph metric convergence}

 In this section, we discuss the level characterizations of endograph metric convergence.
-It is shown that the endograph metric has the level decomposition property on $F_{USCG} (X)$.
-It is pointed out that the endograph metric need not have the level decomposition property on $F_{USC} (X)$.
+It is shown that under some condition, the $H_{\rm end}$ metric convergence of fuzzy sets can be decomposed to the Hausdorff metric convergence of certain $\al$-cuts.